About Inca Mallorca

 Inca’s streets are littered with al fresco coffee shops and cafes, but it is the cellars converted into small intimate restaurants that most people associate with the town.
 One of the appealing aspects of them is the traditional feel and hidden charm.
 This is apparent in Cellar C’an Marron, where a humble wooden door hides a quaint restaurant serving some of the best regional dishes.

 This region offers an authentic local food experience in small traditional restaurants in picturesque towns like Santa Marià, Lloseta and Selva. […] Best Restaurants in Central Mallorca

 Celler Can Amer is a traditional cellar restaurant, almost opposite the indoor market in the leather town of Inca and has been the Torrens family restaurant since the ‘60s.
 Dishes are appealingly presented on modern tableware, and service is efficient.

 Mallorca’s traditional cellar restaurants don’t come better than Can Amer in the heart of Inca.
 Popular with locals as well as tourists. […] Restaurant Celler Can Amer in Inca

 One of the best-known restaurants in the centre of town is the Joan Marc Restaurant.
 The minimalistic interior decoration and modern style create a unique ambience.
 The menu and quality of the dishes is amongst the best in Inca.

-Chef/owner Joan Marc Garcias Amer’s restaurant has been awarded the Michelin Bib Gourmand for 2013 for “high-quality, affordable cuisine”. […] Restaurant Joan Marc
+Chef/owner Joan Marc Garcias Amer’s restaurant holds the Michelin Bib Gourmand for 2016 for “good-quality, good-value cooking”. […] Restaurant Joan Marc

 Hotels in Inca